 - Make sure to check the weather forecast and pack the right clothes for Iceland.

 - Stick to simple one pot meals.
-It makes for an easy preparation and clean up and get all your food from the Icelandic grocery stores.
+It makes for an easy preparation and cleans up.
+Also make sure you get all your food from the Icelandic grocery stores.
 Restaurants are really expensive in Iceland.

 - Don’t fret over a shower!
 Icelandic swimming pools are affordable and a wonderful experience.
 Just be prepared for casual nudity!
 Check out our other Iceland travel tips for more info.

 Our Overall Experience

 We had a great time with our Happy Camper and feel it really gave us the freedom we wanted to explore Iceland on our time.
 It’s something we all want when exploring the great outdoors.

 They picked us up from the airport and had our vehicle ready and waiting.
 It was an easy pick up (and drop off) and we were on the road in less than an hour.
 A quick stop at an Icelandic grocery store and we were off to explore the country!
 Our journey around the country took 10 days and it felt like the perfect amount of time.
 Just enough time to fall into the rhythm of things, but not too long to curse living in a van!